vnwal001/MyTestFolder/HW2-report.md

    - I  Renamed column YEAR 2 to endYear

    -`grel:value.replace("(", "")`
-     To replace the open parenthesis symbol in startYear, 8, 171 rows were affected
+     To replace the open parenthesis symbol in startYear, 8,171 rows were affected

     -`grel:value.replace(/–/, "")`
-     To replace the "–" symbol in endYear
+     To replace the "–" symbol in endYear, 8,166 rows were affected.

+     * I noticed 8,177 - 8,166 = 5, so I have 5 problematic rows*

     - I removed the Initial Year Column